DiegelD/CarND-Path-Planning-Project/README.md

 The vector of possible trajectories is handelt by the function `successor_states` line `92` in the `Car.cpp` file and is the input for the *FSM*.
 Seen in the example of a *FSM* in the image below.

-The trasistion between the states is handled by a transions function, called **Chose next state**.
+The trasistion between the states is handled by a transions function, called **Chose next state** line `43` in the `Car.cpp` file .
 Wich takes the input and calculates with the costfunctions the best next state.
 <figure>
  <img src="./readme_data/finite_state_machine.png" width="360" alt="finite_state_machine" />